"Build your confidence before you speak, girlfriend!" I warned quietly.

 4. Will a microphone be provided – if so what type?

-The first time I spoke into a microphone, I was very sure that that squeaky, frightened voice which came back to me could not be mine.
+The first time I spoke into a microphone, I was very sure that that squeaky, frightened voice which came back at me could not be mine.
 Not when my usual voice was sultry and sexy.

 A cordless mic is another story.